 - Tuck your chin as you move, like holding an egg underneath it.
 Also, this allows you to maintain a neutral head and neck position.

 - Now, disperse your weight evenly and grip the ground with your feet to create a stable position.

-- Next, tense your hips and shoulders a little as you engage your core—Tuck in your pelvis as you do this exercise with your ribs going down.
+- Next, tense your hips and shoulders a little as you engage your core—Tuck in your pelvis as you exercise with your ribs.

-- Bend your elbows and lowering bar behind your head.
+- Bend your elbows and lower the bar behind your head.
 Keep the upper arms still during this movement.

 - Next, lower the weight gradually as your lower arms approach your upper arm.

 - Pause when you reach the bottom position.
-Squeeze your triceps, then straighten your elbows as you return to the initial position.
-You need to bend your elbows a bit at the end of each rep to keep the tension on the triceps.
+First, squeeze your triceps, then straighten your elbows as you return to the initial position.
+Also, bend your elbows at the end of each rep to keep the tension on the triceps.

 Physical Skills it Improves.